mkaszubowski/reefpoints/source/posts/2016-07-26-how-to-bisect-ember.md

 ### What bisect does

-`git bisect` uses a [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) to find the first commit that introduced the bug you are looking for.
+`git bisect` uses the [bisection method](https://en.wikipedia.org/wiki/Bisection_method) to find the first commit that introduced the bug you are looking for.
 You will have to tell the bisect command one commit you are sure contains the bug and one commit that you are sure of that it does not contain the bug.
 Bisect will then start searching, asking you if a given commit it proposes is good or bad, until it has found the commit that introduces your bug.

 ### Setting up before the bisect